Romans 8:31-39 Christ’s intercession causes us to persevere and reign over creation.

 Who will separate us from the love of Christ?
 Will tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?

-It is His love that is driving His intercessory work.
-Indeed, no amount of tribulation or opposition will stifle Christ’s resolve to save and glorify the sons of God.
-And by virtue of Christ’s position at the Father’s right hand, He has the Father’s authority and wisdom at His disposal.
-Therefore, if God is for us, not only will we stand in the face of tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword, we will overwhelmingly overcome.
+It is God’s love that fuels Christ’s intercessory work on our behalf.
+His love is His unchanging character and unwavering disposition toward us, and it is this love that undergirds both His covenant and the justification He grants to His people.
+Indeed, no amount of tribulation or opposition can hinder Christ’s resolve to save and glorify the sons of God.
+And because He sits at the Father’s right hand, He exercises the full authority and wisdom of the Father in His intercession.
+Therefore, if God is for us, we will not only stand firm in the face of tribulation, distress, persecution, famine, nakedness, peril, or sword—we will overwhelmingly overcome, for His grace and intervention far surpass our weakness.

 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come…